The Life of the Holy Family Roundel Series

 We are now preparing for church installation of the six Holy Family roundels.
 I've already posted progress on this series in my 2020 Art Notes and on my sidebar there are videos.
 The roundels include the Espousal, Annunciation, Nativity, Presentation, Flight Into Egypt and the Disputation or Finding of the Child Jesus in the Temple.

-Short videos showing the six works:
+Short videos showing the six works in studio:

 Custom Framework As you can see below, frames will encircle each ~30 inch roundel.
 To arrive at the cylinder shape, wood strips were immersed in water to soften then bent to shape, air dried, and after all of that, gold paint was applied.
 It's an interesting process and I will post more on all of this in January.
 For information on future commissions, sales or art reproductions, please feel free to contact.